halfzebra/create-elm-app/template/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+You may change the listening port number by using the `PORT` environment variable.

 ### `elm-app install`

 An alias for [`elm-app package install`](#package)